primeqa/primeqa/extensions/udapdr/README.md

 ## Installation

-Run the following commands to setup a conda environment:
+In addition to the standard installation instructions for PrimeQA, run the following commands to setup a conda environment:

 ````
 conda create --name udapdr --file requirements.txt